The Jones Institute for Reproductive Medicine

 - Sperm function tests and male factory infertility

 - Sperm function and physiology

 - Large - scale research sponsored by the Agency for International Development targeted to develop new contraceptives.

-Note: The fellows have access to a full - time technician who is experienced in many laboratory methods, including molecular techniques as well as standard assay methods ( including RIA ).
+Note: The fellows have access to a full-time technician who is experienced in many laboratory methods, including molecular techniques as well as standard assay methods.

 - Molecular mechanisms of endometrial bleeding

 - Phase l and Phase 2 clinical testing of new spermicides, microbicides, and virucidal compounds

 - New treatment modalities for endometriosis and menopause

 - To provide comprehensive postgraduate training in all clinical aspects of reproductive endocrinology and infertility to make graduates fully competent to practice modern reproductive medicine, particular training in genital tract surgery, assisted reproduction techniques, cost-effective management of routine infertility, and general reproductive endocrinology